mskeegan01/AnalysingBrainwaves_ConcentrationLevels/README.md

 # SE25_DataScience_Notebook

+**Code University**
-In this repository I will share my approach for the Data Science Modul 25 of the Code University.
-Date: 28.11.2019 | After the review this repository will be set to private
+In this repository I will share my approach for the **Data Science Module 25.
+Date: 28.11.2019**.
+After the review this repository will be set to private

 The repository surves as the handed in version for the Module Data Science_25.